The optimality of (stochastic) veto delegation: Characterization

 \end{proposition}

 \begin{proof} See \Cref{app-a5}. \end{proof}

-Figure~\ref{fig-compara-u} illustrates how the optimal mechanism $(\amap^*(\theta) , \pmap^*(\theta))$ changes as principal's payoffs from the status quo option become higher.
-The intuition for the proposition is as follows.
-First, note that to keep the indifference constraints~\eqref{eq-ic}, the principal can either strategically exercise his veto power (i.e., choosing a suitable $\pmap(\theta)$) or adjust the action $\eta(\theta)$.
-Then when $\pu$ increases, the principal is more willing to maintain the status quo and the veto probability increases (\Cref{prp-cs-u}(c)).
-As a substitute, the principal increases the action $\eta(\theta)$ (\Cref{prp-cs-u}(a)), which maintains the indifference constraints and increases the principal's payoffs as well.
-Finally, as the status quo option becomes more favorable, the principal is more willing to employ the lotteries and thus the cutoff $\bar {\theta}$ decreases.
-This effect, combined with the increasing $\eta(\theta)$, leads to the decrease of $\bar {a}$ (\Cref{prp-cs-u}(b)).
+\Cref{fig-compara-u} illustrates how $\amap^*(\theta)$ and $\pmap^*(\theta)$ change as principal's payoffs from the status quo option vary, with the dashed curves representing the case for a higher $\un$.
+The intuition for \Cref{prp-cs-u} is as follows.
+With a lower $\pu$, the principal is less willing to maintain the status quo, leading to a decrease in the veto probability $\pmap^* (\theta)$ and an increase in the cutoff $\bar{\theta}$.
+To maintain the indifference constraints~\eqref{eq-ic}, the principal lowers the actions $\eta(\theta)$.
+The combination of a higher $\bar{\theta}$ and lower $\eta(\theta)$ leads to an increase of $\bar a$.

+In \Cref{prp-cs-v}, we derive comparative statics concerning the value of the status quo option for the agent.
+Unlike the case with varying $\un$, changes of the optimal veto probability function $\pmap^*(\theta)$ may or may not be uniform as $\vn$ varies. \footnote{This is illustrated with numerical examples in \Cref{app-a4-numeric}.}